BUFFALO, N.Y. — Earlier this week, the city of Buffalo Department of Public Works began restriping Amherst Street near Wegmans.

 Part of that realignment, however, included the removal of several parking spaces on Amherst Street.

-Residents and businesses say the reduced parking could have an impact on the residents and businesses that already struggle to park on a street with a traffic situation that resembles Mick Foley after the Undertaker threw him off the steel cage in 1998.
+Residents and businesses say the reduced parking could have an impact in a neighborhood with a traffic situation that resembles Mick Foley after the Undertaker threw him off the steel cage in 1998.

 "They moved the yellow lines over so we cannot park there anymore," Dog Days of Buffalo operations manager Chelsea Rosky said.
 "Especially coming into the cold weather.
 It's icy, it's winter, it's going to be dark, the streets already very, very busy to begin with.
 So it definitely just creates an unsafe environment for our clients and our and the dogs too."